juinc/Roblox-game-framework/README.md

 # ALL CREDITS GO TO THE RESPECTIVE CREATORS OF THE PACKAGES USED IN THIS FRAMEWORK

 # some lua framework
-i made this so i could use it in my projects without having to recreate the same thing everytime this is just a collection of multiple packages/frameworks. i just put them together so i could use them in my projects
+i made this so i could use it in my projects without having to recreate the same thing every time this is just a collection of multiple packages/frameworks.

 ## Getting Started
 how to use overture